Why Uniform Reading Matters

-Guardianship and conservatorship cases can become complicated when the person involved has ties to more than one state.
-Maybe they moved to Arizona after retiring, but their family still lives in another state.
-Or perhaps they spend winters here and summers elsewhere.
-When two states both claim authority over a guardianship case, the results can be conflicting, expensive, and harmful to the very person the process is supposed to protect.
+Guardianship and conservatorship cases get complex when the person involved has ties to more than one state.
+Maybe they moved to Arizona after retiring, but their family still lives elsewhere.
+Or maybe they spend winters here and summers in another state.

 In applying and construing this chapter, the courts shall consider the need to promote uniformity of the law with respect to its subject matter among the states that enact the uniform adult guardianship and protective proceedings jurisdiction act.

-A.R.S. § 14-12501The Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act (UAGPPJA) was designed to solve this problem.
-By requiring Arizona courts to interpret the law the same way other adopting states do, this statute helps ensure that guardianship decisions are recognized across state lines and that families are not forced into duplicative proceedings.
+A.R.S. § 14-12501The UAGPPJA was built to solve this problem.
+It requires Arizona courts to read the law the same way other adopting states do.
+As a result, guardianship choices are honored across state lines.
+Families are not forced into repeat court cases.

 How This Affects Arizona Families